mayakraft/OrigamiSimulator/README.md

 npm i three fold earcut numeric
 ```

 Now you can create an instance of OrigamiSimulator.
-Getting a simple instance up and running is simple, if you want some of the more advanced features like the vertex-grab UI, maybe check the framework examples for an implementation example.
+Getting an instance up and running is simple, if you want some of the more advanced features like the vertex-grab UI, maybe check the framework examples for an implementation example.

 # usage